This Policy applies to all board members, staff, students, parents/guardians, contractors, volunteers and visitors to the School.

 Personal information held by the School may be disclosed to an organisation that assists in the School’s fundraising and marketing, for example, the School’s alumnae organisation.

-Parents, staff, contractors and other members of the wider School community may, from time-to-time, receive fundraising information and school publications, like newsletters and magazines.
+Parents, staff, contractors and other members of the wider School community may receive fundraising information and school publications, like newsletters and magazines.